5 minutes reading time

 What is cybersecurity?

-Cybersecurity refers to the measures individuals and organizations can use to prevent theft, damage to devices and unauthorized access to personal information.
-This article will help you detect and ultimately help prevent falling for phishing (to be explained later), among other things .
-Cybersecurity Awareness Month draws attention to these issues with government and business joining forces to empower individuals to learn good practices when it comes to life online.
-The theme for 2022 is "See yourself in cyber,” and it couldn’t be more fitting.
-Our lives are more online every year, but do our everyday practices also become more advanced?
-I know my everyday practices did not, and for a long time, I didn't even know some of these preventive measures even existed.
+Cybersecurity refers to the steps individuals and organizations can take to prevent theft, damage to devices and unauthorised access to personal information.
+So here we are to will help you detect and ultimately help prevent falling for phishing (to be explained later), among other things.
+Cybersecurity Awareness Month draws attention to these issues, with government and businesses business joining forces to empower individuals to learn good practices when it comes to life online.

 • An extra PIN.